Chicago Medical Malpractice Lawyer

 3 doctors doing a medical procedure in an operating room.

-Common Examples of Medical Negligence Seen by Chicago Medical Malpractice Law Firms
+Common Examples of Medical Negligence Seen by Chicago Malpractice Law Firms

-Hospital staff may fail to perform diagnostic testing or follow up on test results, ignore safety guidelines that require them to sanitize equipment or wash their hands, use defective medical equipment, or diagnose and treat patients for the wrong medical condition.
-When hospital staff members like nurses and aides, physician assistants, medical technicians, or others engage in negligent behaviors or their care is substandard, patients may have a medical malpractice case.
-The healthcare facility may be held liable for negligence under the legal theory of vicarious liability.
+Medical staff may fail to perform diagnostic testing or follow up on test results, ignore safety guidelines that require them to sanitize equipment or wash their hands, use defective medical equipment, or diagnose and treat patients for the wrong medical condition.
+When medical staff members like nurses and aides, physician assistants, medical technicians, or others engage in negligent behaviors or their care is substandard, patients may have a hospital malpractice case.
+The health care facility may be held liable for negligence under the legal theory of vicarious liability.

 About 24% of medical malpractice cases filed are connected to surgical errors.
 Wrong-site surgeries, retained foreign objects such as surgical instruments and sponges, performing the wrong surgery and causing damage to organs or nerves are all common examples of surgical malpractice.